The Importance of the Twin Ports

 Why would the product not arrive?
 Well, like anything that moves, ports can be affected by circumstances, some over which they have little control.
 They can suffer slow-downs, get jammed up, products won’t get unloaded, or containers might sit in the port for a long time, there might be strikes that affect the flow… so many things are possible.

 If the ports are bottlenecked or there’s a strike AMS, the clients, and the consumers will feel the pain.
 The flow of port traffic, port efficiency, the quick resolution of strikes, such as the trucking strike at the ports of Los Angeles and Long Beach a few years ago, are of major concern.

 We have seen these world-renowned Twin Ports grow over the past few years as they are pressed to meet the demands of a growing market.
 Looking at the Spring season, as we then head into peak season, this growth is not slowing, and in fact, impressive growth is expected this year.

 The Twin Ports provide a great deal of strength to the Southern California economy, of which we are a part, so AMS is quite pleased to see that the ports are improving infrastructure, bringing new projects online, and handling an increasing market.

-For more information on how AMS’ status as a Foreign Trade Zone can benefit you, please contact John Bevacqua at 661-775-0611 or email: email@example.com.
+For more information on how AMS’ expertise can benefit you, please contact John Bevacqua at 661-775-0611 or email: email@example.com.